danielfett/draft-dpop/main.md

 for cryptographic keys.

-DPoP can be used to sender-constrain access tokens regardless of the client authentication method employed, but DPoP itself cannot be used for client authentication.
+DPoP can be used to sender-constrain access tokens regardless of the client authentication method employed, but DPoP itself is not used for client authentication.
 DPoP can also be used to sender-constrain refresh tokens issued to public clients (those without authentication credentials associated with the `client_id`).